predoiua/predoiua.github.io/tutorials/scala/scala_for_the_impatient/index.md

 ##5.
 Classes A1

-- fields in classes come wiht getters and setters
+- fields in classes come with getters and setters
 - a field can be replace by custom getter and setter
 - use @BeanProperty to generate JavaBeans getXXX/setXXX
 - every class has a primary constructor its paramters = fields.
 It exectues all statements in the body of the class